xmarva/xmarva.github.io/_posts/2025-04-17-building-a-transformer.md

 Imagine you're at a table with 50 experts.
 At the start, none of them knows anything about themselves or each other, but their goal during the meeting is to figure out:

-* \$$V\$$: what they themselves know (their **Value** — knowledge/opinion),
+* $V$: what they themselves know (their **Value** — knowledge/opinion),
-* \$$K\$$: the best way to describe what they’re good at (their **Key**),
+* $K$: the best way to describe what they're good at (their **Key**),
-* \$$Q\$$: the best way to express what information they're looking for (their **Query**).
+* $Q$: the best way to express what information they're looking for (their **Query**).

-If we used only \$$Q\$$ and \$$K\$$, the model wouldn’t be able to transform the discovered dependencies into new features.
-The matrix \$$V\$$ adds flexibility, allowing the model to reweight values according to context.
+If we used only $Q$ and $K$, the model wouldn't be able to transform the discovered dependencies into new features.
+The matrix $V$ adds flexibility, allowing the model to reweight values according to context.

-Let’s say you’re one of those experts.
+Let's say you're one of those experts.
 You have a question (query), such as:

-> “I need an opinion on Japanese cars.”
+> "I need an opinion on Japanese cars."

 You look around.
 Each expert has published a short description (key), for example:

-* “I'm a mechanic specializing in Japanese cars”
+* "I'm a mechanic specializing in Japanese cars"
-* “I'm a chef who knows Italian cuisine”
+* "I'm a chef who knows Italian cuisine"
-* “I'm a driver who owned a Subaru”
+* "I'm a driver who owned a Subaru"

 You compare your query against the keys of the others.
-If someone’s key matches well, you pay more attention to their value (opinion).
-You’ll likely give the most weight to the mechanic and less to the driver.
+If someone's key matches well, you pay more attention to their value (opinion).
+You'll likely give the most weight to the mechanic and less to the driver.

 As training progresses, you refine your query.
-Maybe next time, you realize you’re not interested in Japanese cars, but in **Italian sewing machines**.
+Maybe next time, you realize you're not interested in Japanese cars, but in **Italian sewing machines**.
 And it turns out the chef, initially thinking they specialize in Italian food, actually knows sewing machines well.

 So, you update the attention weights accordingly and learn to listen to the right expert.